nguyenanhnhan/Attire/docs/about/contributing.md

-##Contributing to CI-Twig
+##Contributing to Attire

-An introduction to contributing to the CI-Twig project.
+An introduction to contributing to the Attire project.

 ---

-The CI-Twig project welcomes, and depends, on contributions from developers and users in the CodeIgniter open source community.
+The Attire project welcomes, and depends, on contributions from developers and users in the CodeIgniter open source community.
 Contributions can be made in a number of ways, a few examples are:

 * Code patches via pull requests
 * Documentation improvements